Driving in India?

-Before adhering to the above listed road rules in India, you must be sure that you have an Indian driver’s license.
-The driver’s license is administered by the regional transport office which is under the government of the state, not the country.
-There are several types of licenses you can apply for, the most important being:
+India does not consider foreign licenses valid.
+You can apply for an international driver’s license in your home country if you are in India on a short-term assignment for less than a year.
+If you intend to stay in India for longer, however, be sure to have an Indian driver’s license, which is administered by the regional transport office — under the governance of the state, not the federal government.
+There are several types of vehicle licenses you can apply for, the most important being:

-The process is fairly similar to most other countries.
+The process of getting said license is fairly similar to most other countries.
 You need to apply for a learner’s license and take a written and practical exam in order to get a permanent license for driving legally.
-India does not consider foreign licenses valid.
-Alternatively, you can apply for an international driver’s license in your home country if you are in India on a short-term assignment for less than a year.

-Import of Vehicles to India
+Import of Vehicles to India: Mission Impossible?